Do stem cells for Long COVID make sense including for associated brain issues?

 References

-• Paper on unproven stem cell clinics marketing for Long COVID relief.
+- Paper analyzing unproven stem cell clinics marketing for supposed Long COVID relief.
+Data does not support these claims.